rpillar/CTStockMAN/README.md

 	repository: 'github://pharo-contributions/XML-XMLParser/src';
 	load.
 ```
+Add the `CTDBx` package from Git using the Monticello Browser.

 Having added the UDBC2 library you will need to update the Pharo settings -> Database / SQLite / <path to the sqlite shared lib>.
 Note that on MacOS the path will look something like :-
 ```